 Children whose families are members of the Ann Arbor Reconstructionist Congregation become bar and bat mitzvah in beautiful ceremonies we celebrate as a community.
 These are most often Shabbat services, and are most often conducted at the JCC.

-AARC Membership is a requirement for having a ceremony within the AARC: ordinarily, for a minimum of one year prior to the event.
+AARC Membership is a requirement for having a ceremony within the AARC, for a minimum of eighteen months prior to the event.

 Ceremony and preparation for the ceremony include these three parts: